AlynxZhou/reframe/README.md

 This program handles only 1 monitor, so I suggest to use your selected monitor connector name as configuration name.

-Connector name and card name can be found in `/sys/class/drm/`.
+DRM connector name and card name can be found in `/sys/class/drm/`.

 ```
 # cp /etc/reframe/example.conf /etc/reframe/DP-1.conf